BAY AREA SURF GIRLS ECNL

 ROSTER FLEXIBILITY AND POOL TRAINING

-The ECNL is governed by US Club Soccer which allows for 26 player rosters and daily roster movement.
-This gives Challenge the flexibility to allow ECNL players the opportunity to play up into older age groups while also allowing players from Challenge US Youth Soccer rosters the opportunity to be rostered in ECNL teams and participate in games with no restrictions or penalty to their US Youth Soccer sanctioned team.
+The ECNL is governed by US Club Soccer which allows for 30 player to be rosters throughout the year.
+This gives the flexibility to allow ECNL players the opportunity to play up into older age groups while also allowing players the opportunity to be rostered in ECNL teams and participate in games with no restrictions or penalty to their NPL/ECNL RL sanctioned team.

-To create cohesiveness between the ECNL and US Youth Soccer teams, while also promoting individual development, we have created a Pool Training model which allows players from our US Youth Soccer teams and other areas (College Station, Kingwood, South) the opportunity to train with ECNL teams on a weekly and monthly basis.
-Additionally, our ECNL staff spends time each week in other locations within Challenge in an effort to provide a link between all of our sites and programs.
-This is a system which helps develop individual players who aspire to play at the highest level while also deepening our player pool within Challenge.
+Who hope to create cohesiveness between the ECNL and NPL/ECNL RL teams, while also promoting individual development, we have created a Pool Training model which allows players from our both teams the opportunity to train with in the same environment on a daily basis.
+Additionally, our ECNL staff spends time each day with all players.
+This is a system which helps develop individual players who aspire to play at the highest level while also deepening our player pool within Bay Area Surf.